 It is common for people living in hot and humid areas to keep them as pets.
 Even in really cold weather, Golden Sex Link Chickens are at their best.

-Nesting and bedding material like hay or straw, wood shavings should be provided by keepers to keep the birds warm throughout the winter.
+Nesting and bedding materials like hay or straw and wood shavings should be provided by keepers to keep the birds warm throughout the winter.

 Additionally, Golden Sex Link Chickens can handle a wide range of environments.
 As long as they have enough room, these birds are comfortable being kept in chicken tractors.